Whatever You Say, Say Nothing: Songs

 The group's new direction is immediately apparent with the tense opening song, "Your Town", a galloping protest song with heavy guitars, keyboards, dance-like rhythms and breathy harmonies.
 Ross's unusually-altered vocals are distorted and muffled, inspiring comparison with industrial music, and Bono's vocals on U2's "The Fly" (1991).
 One reviewer commented that Ross' vocals are "compressed and equalized into an AM-radio buzz."
 His vocals are surrounded by the swirling guitars and the restrained, martial drums, while acoustic textures more typical of the band are placed low in the mix.
 Meighan describes the song as an "emotional juggernaut" through which drummer Dougie Vipond evokes Fleetwood Mac's "Big Love" (1987).
 The lyrics express anger at former Prime Minister Margaret Thatcher, who had been out of office since 1990, with lines like "When you're gone, they will curse you".
 Ross credits the venomous lyrics to the song being written in the leadup to the 1992 general election, saying: "We had had three Tory governments, and everyone was really sick, fed up with them, and it was that sort of political song."
 McIntosh has since described the song as one of her favourites by the group, praising its "unbelievable energy and power."

 The sombre nature of "Your Town" continues with "Only Tender Love".
 "Peace & Jobs & Freedom" is a political song that features the highest prominence of McIntosh's vocals.
 Harris compares it to the "filthy-sounding" Happy Mondays song "Bob's Your Uncle" (1990).
 The driving, guitar-driven "Hang Your Head" features dance beats and "stainless steel guitar strings", while "Bethlehem's Gate" is one of several songs characterised by what Ruhlmann describes as "relentless, martial drumming and rhythmic instruments that played pulse patterns rather than complete chords".
+"Last Night I Dreamed of Henry Thomas" was singled out by reviewer Andy Gill as an anomaly on the album for its "odd, miasmic arrangement and sounds lurking and looming out of the work".
 "Will We Be Lovers" is driven by a "semi-dance beat", and was compared by Harris to the Happy Mondays' "Judge Fudge" (1991), while "Fall So Freely Down" features some atypical guitar work atop its heavy beats.
 "Cut Lip" is a funky, Prince-esque song with a Motown-style piano lick, an example of the soul-styled beats that appear throughout the record.
-"Last Night I Dreamed of Henry Thomas" was singled out by reviewer Andy Gill as an anomaly for its "odd, miasmic arrangement and sounds lurking and looming out of the work".
 The final song, "All Over the World" is midtempo and anthemic.